Have you ever looked around at all the other blogs covering the same topics and wondered why in the world anyone would care about your blog?

 Instead, focus on creating the highest quality content possible.

-If you truly want to stand out, quality matters infinitely more than quantity.
+If you genuinely want to stand out, quality matters infinitely more than quantity.

 Simply publishing hundreds of mediocre posts will not attract loyal readers.
 But publishing just a few exceptional posts will certainly help you to stand out.